Property Owner Info

 You can view if a property is "contributing" or listed on the State or National Register by referring to the below.
 State and National Register sites are marked with an orange dot and contributing properties in a historic district are overlaid in green.
 A list of local properties on the State and National Register is also on the Historic Properties page on the City website.
 The official historic status of properties can be searched in the Kansas Historic Resources Inventory.

-Preserving your Historic HomeTips, techniques, and resources for preserving your historic home can be found on the Kansas Historic Society website.
+Preserving your Historic PropertyTips, techniques, and resources for preserving your historic home or business can be found on both the Kansas Historic Society website and the Technical Preservation Services page of the National Park Service website.
 The State Historic Society also maintains a list of contractors specializing in the restoration and rehabilitation of historic homes.

 For homeowners interested in restoring a brick sidewalk, you can download instructions for two alternative methods of brick sidewalk repair developed by the Manhattan city engineer.
 The first method includes a concrete base while a less expensive alternative uses a sand base only.